 Patients are more likely to accept cosmetic concepts when they are educated by the clinician.
 When patients present to dental offices for cosmetic dentistry that incorporates implant dentistry, clinicians must be cognizant of hard- and soft-tissue availability for long-term function to deliver a desirable smile that meets the patients' expectations.
 Physically, candidates for the procedures should have an appropriate amount of bioavailability.

 Hard- and Soft-Tissue Considerations

 Dentists who provide cosmetic services and incorporate dental implants into treatment plans should have an awareness of hard and soft tissues in conjunction with the adjacent and opposing natural dentition.
-The best cosmetic results with natural dentition in the esthetic zone occur in those patients who present with a thicker soft-tissue profile and healthy alveolus that support the tooth and soft tissue in the absence of periodontal disease (gingival pockets greater than 3 mm, recession, and tooth mobility).1,2
+The best cosmetic results with natural dentition in the esthetic zone occur in those patients who present with a thicker soft-tissue profile and a healthy alveolus that support the tooth and soft tissue in the absence of periodontal disease (gingival pockets greater than 3 mm, recession, and tooth mobility).1,2

 Tooth position within the alveolus providing stable occlusal forces, along with space management and maintenance, also contribute to optimizing dental wellness and a desirable final result.
 If a clinician is trying to replicate a smile that mimics nature, the principles of space management and availability of existing bone and soft-tissue volumes should be considered.